23 Little Compliments You're Not Saying That Go a Long Way

 Most compliments can come off as rather vague, so it's important to let someone know the exact thing you are complimenting them for, says Amanda Ponzar, chief communications and strategy officer for Community Health Charities.

 "It's not just, 'That was great,' but rather, 'Thanks for coming in early to send that urgent email,'" she explains.
 Knowing that a specific act of theirs has been noticed and is worthy of your gratitude is sure to make the recipient feel truly valued.

 "That's a great idea."

-"One thing that I always make sure to do is thank my employees for coming up with an idea," says Matthew Ross, chief operating officer at Rizknows LLC in Reno, Nevada.
+"One thing that I always make sure to do is thank my employees for coming up with an idea," says Matthew Ross, chief operating officer at RIZKNOWS.
 "I usually say something to the effect of, 'That's a fantastic idea.
 You definitely are a creative thinker.'"

 In return, Ross says, his employees typically feel appreciated and empowered.

 "It's really important to thank people for remembering key moments in your life and to let them know that you appreciate them being thoughtful," says Ben Taylor, founder of freelancer advice portal HomeWorkingClub.
 When someone remembers that you had an interview and asks you how it went, for example, make sure to let them know you notice their conscientiousness.

 "The most important and impactful compliments are the ones letting people know that being around them feels good," says life coach Iva Ursano, founder of the Amazing Me Movement.
 Because of its intangibility, however, we often neglect to compliment others on their effects on our mood.
 If someone always makes you smile, for example, letting them know will make them smile, too!

 When one of your friends—or even a stranger—takes the time to hear you out, it's important to let them know how much you appreciate it.
 In our attention-starved world, lending an ear is a great act of kindness.
 Sharing your appreciation for their sensitivity and attentiveness is like returning the favor.